Maryland basketball signs a trio of four-star players, including two with Baltimore roots

 “Maryland offered me when I was nothing,” Graham said.
 “Even with Turge, he was the head coach calling an unranked kid, a high-major school.
 That really showed me he really, truly believed in me.
 I really think he’s going to put my talents to use better than any other coach in the country.”

-Cornish, who previously attended Dulaney High in Cockeysville, Md., before transferring to Legacy Early College High, which plays a national schedule, committed in June.
-Cornish’s older brother, Josh, played with both Morsell and Smith at times during their youth careers.
-Even when Josh Cornish attended Calvert Hall and Morsell and Smith played for Mount Saint Joseph, the families would see one another at high school games.
+Cornish, who attended Dulaney High in Cockeysville, Md., before transferring to Legacy Early College High, which plays a national schedule, committed in June.
+Cornish’s older brother played with both Morsell and Smith at times during their youth careers.
+Even when Josh Cornish attended Calvert Hall in Towson, Md., and Morsell and Smith played for Baltimore’s Mount Saint Joseph, the families would see one another at high school games.

 Before Cornish’s commitment, his mom said she talked with Jalen Smith’s mom about the recruiting process.
 Once Cornish announced his decision, Smith’s dad sent him a long message with advice.
-A couple weeks later, Cornish’s mom ran into Morsell’s mom, who offered enthusiastic congratulations.
+A couple of weeks later, Cornish’s mom ran into Morsell’s mom, who offered enthusiastic congratulations.

 “Whether they’re local or whether they’re from a long distance, we treat them all the same,” Turgeon said. “… I like recruiting local.
 I like when guys stay home.
 And I like when guys get better.
 So really, that’s what we do.
 We really work hard in making guys better.
 And it’s fun.
 It’s what makes coaching fun.”